 Most modern oscilloscopes have two sampling modes or rates depending on the signal being measured – repetitive sampling (i.e., more commonly known as equivalent time sampling) and real-time sampling.
-Take note that the first type (ETS) only works when the signal being measure is repetitive and stable.
+Take note that the first type (ETS) only works when the signal being measured is repetitive and stable.

 Tip: Carefully look at the specs to determine whether the quoted sampling rate will apply to all types of signals or just for repetitive signals.

 The sampling rate’s relationship with memory depth is crucial in choosing the best one for your needs.
 A high sampling rate combined with a small memory means the unit can only utilize its full sampling rate on only a few time bases.

 For example, a 1K buffer memory can limit the unit’s sampling rate to just 5MS even when it’s able to sample at 100 MS/s.
 The technical specifications will obviously affect your purchasing decision the most.
 You have to ensure that, indeed, the oscilloscope you purchased is “fit for the purpose” – your purpose, to be exact.

 You must then compare the features in relation to the price of whatever oscilloscope has caught your attention.
 You may have to make compromises but don’t make too many since an oscilloscope should be a thing of useful applications, not a dust gatherer.

-Q: What can oscilloscopes actually measure?
+What can oscilloscopes actually measure?

-A: Many oscilloscopes have measurement tools as well.
-These tools are useful in quickly and accurately quantifying amplitude and frequency, among other characteristics of waveform.
+Answer : Many oscilloscopes have measurement tools as well.
+These tools are useful in quickly and accurately quantifying amplitude and frequency, among other characteristics of the waveform.
 These can also measure both voltage-based and time-based characteristics.
 For voltage characteristics, these can measure amplitude (e.g., peak-to-peak and peak amplitude); maximum and minimum voltages; and mean and average voltages.
 For time-based characteristics, these can measure frequency (i.e., the number of times per second a waveform is repeated); duty cycle (i.e., the percentage of a period when a wave is positive or negative); and rise and fall time.

-Q: When can oscilloscopes be used?
+When can oscilloscopes be used?

 Answer : These testing tools can be used in a wide range of research and troubleshooting situations.
 These include troubleshooting possible flaws in consumer electronics, such as audio amplifiers and radios, as well as for identifying the amount of noise in a circuit, determining the shape of a wave (e.g., square, sine, or complex), and quantifying the phase differences between separate signals.

-The best oscilloscope for audio should always be fit for the purpose, as we previously mentioned, because only then will it be actually useful in your life.
+The good oscilloscope for audio should always be fit for the purpose, as we previously mentioned, because only then will it be actually useful in your life.
 But don’t stop with choosing the best either!
 You must also ensure that you continually develop your knowledge and skills about the proper use of an oscilloscope, especially when it’s an advanced unit packed full with professional features.